 Industrial bureaucracies as they relate to social environment.
 Consequences of various models of organization for managerial, worker, and marginal work roles.
-Functions of labor unions, and industrial structure and conflict.
-521. Sociology of Occupations and Professions (3) I, II Prerequisite: Sociology 101 Division of labor, status ranking of occupations, authority structures, occupational and professional organization, occupational socialization, problems of identity and role conflict.
-523. The Sociology of Mental Illness (3) I, II Prerequisite: Sociology 101.
+Functions of labor 521.
+Sociology of Occupations and Professions (3) I, II Division of labor, status ranking of occupations, authority structures, occupational and professional organization, occupational socialization, problems of identity and role conflict.
+Prerequisite: Sociology 101.

 The social definition, ecology and control of mental illness across various societies.
-The implications of social differentiation, stratification and urbanization upon the incidence, prevalence and control of mental illness and the use of these empirical problems for sociological research.
-526. Sociology of Health and Illness (3) I, II Prerequisite: Sociology 101.

-Sociological conception of health, disease, and healing; socialization, roles, conflict and change in medical work settings; health and medical institutions in comparative sociocultural contexts.

-527. Sociology of Aging (3) I, II

-Prerequisite: Sociology 101.
+The placetimes of social differentiation implications of social differentiation, stratification and urbanization upon the incidence prevalence and control of mental illness and the use of these empirical problems for 526.
+Sociology of Health and Illness (3) I, II Prerequisite: Sociology 101.
+Sociological conception of health, disease, and healing; socialization, roles, conflict and change in medical work settings; health and medical institutions in comparative sociocultural 527.
+Sociology of Aging (3) I, II Prerequisite: Sociology 101.